-Rotating filters remove any remaining fine particles from the water before it is disinfected by ultraviolet (UV) tubes that kill any remaining bugs.
+Before being discharged to the wetlands, the effluent is disinfected by ultraviolet (UV) tubes that kill any remaining bugs.

 The treated water receives a final filter through thousands of native plants in the Limeburner Creek Wetlands.
 In 2014, the wetlands had a major makeover and instead of the plants being planted in the ground they are now planted on floating mats, their roots extending down into the water.
 You can explore the wetlands, which provide a great habitat for birds, via a timber boardwalk.

 Solid waste collected during the process is heated and dried in two large digestors which heat it and dry it out.
 The water that is removed is returned to the waste process and the sludge is taken away to landfill.
 Two biogas generators harness the poo power created by methane gas during the sludge treatment process and turn it into electricity.